Nivalyx/osu-wiki/wiki/Help_centre/Upgrading_to_lazer/id.md

 You can actually change the `Score display mode` setting to `Classic` to get back the explosive style of scoring game-wide!
 It won't be a perfect match, but will give you the same feel of classic scoring and be applied everywhere you'd expect it to be.

-Kamu dapat mengatur pilihan `Mode tampilan skor` ke `Klasik` untuk memunculkan mode skor yang bertambah dengan sangat cepat.
+Kamu dapat mengatur pilihan `Mode tampilan skor` ke `Klasik` untuk memperoleh tampilan skor yang  sebagaimana pada stable.
 Mode tampilan ini tidak sama persis dengan yang ada di stable, namun

 #### Apabila saya mencetak skor pada lazer, apakah skor tersebut akan tetap ada selama-lamanya?